anonfedora/anonfedora/README.md

 - 🤔 I’m looking for help with nothing yet 🙂, maybe finding a job.
 - 💬 Ask me about Web Development, Python, Object Oriented Programming etcetera.
 - 📫 How to reach me:
-- 😄 Pronouns: Dev
-- ⚡ Fun fact: The quieter you are, the more you are able to listen.

 <a target="_blank" href="https://www.linkedin.com/in/eleazar-shekoaga-musa-09a70519a">LinkedIn</a>